A CULTURE CLASH OVER A FRENCH BREAKFAST

-Breakfast has to be my favourite meal, and hotel breakfasts are the best… but it is interesting how we approach the buffet style breakfast.
+Having said that, breakfast has to be my favourite meal of the day, and hotel breakfasts feature among the best… but it is pretty interesting how we all approach the buffet style breakfast in different ways.

-I head straight for the loose tea, fruit, cereals, yoghurt, “seeded”’ breads, and a rather interesting spicy cake, whereas Mark bypasses this section and is checking out the bacon, sausages, eggs and toast, and washes it down with a large cafetiere of strong black coffee.
+Personally, I always head straight for the loose tea, fruit, cereals, yoghurt, “seeded”’ breads, and cakes if present (I came across a rather interesting spicy cake while in Poitiers: absolutely delicious!), whereas Mark bypasses this section and prefers to check out the bacon, sausages, eggs and toast, happy to wash it down with a large cafetiere of strong black coffee.

-I look across to our table: Iona and Joe are dunking their croissants in huge cups of steaming hot chocolate.
+It’s the first morning of the weekend: Mark and I follow our usual routine, no surprise there, then I look across to our table: Iona and Joe are dunking their croissants in huge cups of steaming hot chocolate.
+I am horrified.

 “No!”
-I inwardly scream..
+I inwardly scream.
 I abandon my muesli and race past the other hotel guests to our table to plead with our children to please show some manners and to stop dunking.
-I arrive too late, and as I reach the table, Iona has poured her cereal into her cup of hot chocolate.
+But I arrive too late and as I reach the table, Iona has already poured her cereal into her cup of hot chocolate.

-They look bewildered.
+The kids look bewildered and make me feel like I have fallen from another planet.
 “Why are you dunking your croissant in your hot chocolate?
 You have never done that at home so why do it here?”

 “I always dunk my croissant when I go for a sleepover chez Louisa.
-All the French do it.
+All the French do it, Mum.
 Look at that lady behind you” Iona replies.

-I turn, not entirely subtly, and yes, behind me, a rather respectable business woman is dunking her pain au chocolat into her coffee.
+I turn, not entirely subtly, and yes, behind me, to my surprise, a rather respectable businesswoman is dunking her pain au chocolat into her coffee.

-“Are you sure it is acceptable French behaviour to ‘dunk’?”
-I ask my ten year old daughter.
+“Ok, but are you sure it is acceptable French behaviour to ‘dunk’?”
+I ask my ten-year-old daughter.